As many as half of people with Alzheimer's and other dementias have not been diagnosed.

 Three Things the Public Health Community Can Do Now on Early Detection

-- Early Detection and Diagnosis (Issue Brief for Public Health)
+- Issue Brief on Early Detection and Diagnosis of Alzheimer's

-- Early Detection and Diagnosis of Alzheimer's (Spotlight, 1 page action brief)
+- Public Health Spotlight: Early Detection and Diagnosis of Alzheimer's

 - Know the 10 Signs